 Staff who work in high risk environments, such as in science labs or with woodwork equipment, or work with pupils with special educational needs (SEN), are given additional health and safety training.

 20. Monitoring

 This policy will be reviewed by the Health & Safety Lead once a year

-At every review, the policy will be approved by the Principal and full governing board.
+At every review, the policy will be approved by the Principal and The Board of Trustees.